gradle/gradle/subprojects/docs/src/docs/release/notes.md

  - [Dan Sănduleac](https://github.com/dansanduleac) - Don't share dependency resolution listeners list when copying configuration (gradle/gradle#6996)
  - [Olivier Voortman](https://github.com/blop) - Do not use a timestamp of 0 for tar file entries (gradle/gradle#7577).
  - [John Bennewitz](https://github.com/b-john) - Allow C++ binary to relocate on Linux (gradle/gradle#6176)
+ - [Alex Saveau](https://github.com/SUPERCILEX) - Add option to display tasks from a specific group only (gradle/gradle#7788)

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](https://gradle.org/contribute).